boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 # zkchannel Tutorial

+###### Disclaimer: zkLND is in a proof of concept stage and we are actively improving it and adding features.
+If you encounter any issues, please post them in GitHub issues.
+Thanks!

 This tutorial is based on the [LND Tutorial](https://dev.lightning.community/tutorial/01-lncli) and has been edited to describe the usage of zkLND.

 This tutorial assumes you have `zkLND` with `libzkchannels` installed.
 If not, please refer to the [zkLND installation guide](zklnd_installation_instructions.md).

 You may also find it helpful to understand the transactions and Bitcoin scripts used in zkChannels by reading the high level [overview](zklnd_overview.md).

-For more information about zkChannels, read the TODO: add link [zkchannels blog post](TODO).
+For more information about zkChannels, read the TODO: add link [zkchannels blog post](https://medium.com/boltlabs/zkchannels-for-bitcoin-f1bbf6e3570e).

 ### Introduction